Skip to content

 $626,351+37%

-Understanding brackets matters because it affects decisions like Roth vs. Traditional 401(k) contributions and whether to do a Roth conversion.
+Understanding brackets matters for decisions like Roth vs. Traditional 401(k) contributions and whether to do a Roth conversion.

 Step 1: Gather your documents